What is Subjectivity?

 The notion of “objective truth” is philosophically naive, because it presupposes direct knowledge of reality, and/or a correspondence between reality and mental models.
 Knowledge is indirect.
 We know the world through mental models and mental processes.
 Our mental models do not correspond to what they represent, and they cannot be compared to reality.

 Truth can be (mostly) detached from personal biases and experiences.
-Science is a method for acquiring very general knowledge of reality that is not tied to any individual perspective.
+Science is a method for acquiring general knowledge of reality.
+Scientific knowledge is not tied to any individual perspective.
 However, science depends on human brains.
 It is not brain-independent.
 It depends on the way that human brains acquire and use knowledge.
-It involves different brains working together, so the judgements of science are not tied to any individual perspective.
+It involves multiple brains working together.
 It has processes (such as operational definitions, explicit theories and replication) that reduce personal biases.
-But science does not generate objective truth.
+But it does not generate objective truth.

 In ordinary life, we take truth for granted.
-If I see a tree, that is considered adequate evidence of the tree’s existence.
-But we can’t take truth for granted in philosophy and psychology, because we can’t take our minds/brains for granted.
+Seeing a tree is considered adequate evidence of the tree’s existence.
+In philosophy and psychology, we can’t take truth for granted, because we can’t take our minds/brains for granted.
 We can’t just ignore the distinction between representation and reality.
 It is a very deep question how an idea in the mind, such as the perception of a tree, relates to objective reality.

 Value is Subjective